 This is in response to two excellent recent podcasts I mention below as well as people asking me in my Flipping Websites facebook group for a playbook:

-I want to preface this post by saying that I don’t personally acquire revenue generating sites to flip like this; rather I adopt a micro acquisition approach where buy low cost (sub $2k) aged sites with traffic and rankings and build out on those to flip.
-This is the approach I discuss over at Flipping Websites as well as helping other investors to acquire websites sites through website due diligence and matching with the right website operator.
+I want to preface this post by saying that I don’t personally acquire revenue generating sites to flip like this; rather I adopt a micro acquisition approach where I buy low cost (sub $5k) aged sites with traffic and rankings and build out on those to flip.

 Investing in Websites – the 40% Rule